hashicorp/consul/website/source/docs/commands/index.html.md

 ## `CONSUL_HTTP_ADDR`

-This is the HTTP API address to the *local* Consul agent (not the remote server) specified as a URI:
+This is the HTTP API address to the *local* Consul agent (not the remote server) specified as a URI with optional scheme:

 ```
 CONSUL_HTTP_ADDR=127.0.0.1:8500